Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 ````
 If the file is placed in another directory, e.g. *Desktop* etc., then you would need to modify the address in the following commands.
 Or, you may simply cut and paste the file into *Downloads* directory.

-2. Now, open a terminal by simply press *(ctrl + alt + t)* simultaneously.
+2. Now, open a terminal by simply pressing *ctrl + alt + t* simultaneously.
 You see something like this:
 ![Image of a terminal](https://github.com/Shenavar/pics/blob/master/1.jpg)

 The part